No. 124 Squadron RAF

-No. 124 (Baroda) Squadron RAF was a Royal Air Force Squadron formed to be a light bomber unit in World War I and reformed as a fighter unit in World War II.
+No. 124 Squadron RAF was a Royal Air Force light bomber training unit in World War I. It was reformed as a fighter unit in World War II partly due to a "generous gift" of £50,000 from the Maharajah of Baroda, with the College of Arms creating a crest in December 1942 featuring a mongoose and the name "Baroda Squadron".

 History

 Formation and World War I

-No. 124 Squadron Royal Flying Corps was formed on 1 February 1918 at RFC Old Sarum and became a unit of the Royal Air Force.
+No. 124 Squadron Royal Flying Corps was formed on 1 February 1918 at RFC Old Sarum and shortly after became a unit of the newly formed Royal Air Force.
 After a move to RAF Fowlmere 124 Sqn disbanded on 17 August 1918 having only operated as a training squadron.